top of page

 • Writer's pictureS.J.

 Some neat production design work is shown though.
 I don’t know how based on realism Seberg’s glass house is but on screen it offers a lot to look at.
-Similarly the FBI sweatshop looks great and gritty and is portrayed as this dark side of the film compared to natural lightness of the house.
-Much of the acting is pretty much wasted as Stewart’s, Vince Vaughn’s (as Carl Kowalski) and Zazie Beets’ (Dorothy Jamal) performances could’ve been incredible with the right material in hand.
-Script is unbearably dull, making every conversations a bore and over explanatory.
+Similarly the FBI sweatshop looks great and gritty and is portrayed as this dark side of the film compared to the natural lightness of the house.
+Much of the acting is pretty much wasted as Stewart, Vince Vaughn (as Carl Kowalski) and Zazie Beets’ (Dorothy Jamal) performances could’ve been incredible with the right material in hand.
+Script is unbearably dull, making every conversations boring and over-explanatory.
 The FBI investigation and smearing turns into a comedic shouting match.

 Smileys: Production design